Our Story in Stone

 One rose and one bud.

-As Bob Ross the painter claims, "Two happy little buds."
+As Bob Ross the painter claims, "We'll put two happy little buds here."

 One fully bloomed rose.
 I love when this bush blooms in totality.
 So gorgeous!